Rowing0914/my_personal_notes/research skill.md

 - Experiments
   - Selection of env/task/dataset
 	- Think about if the existing env offers such challenge correctly and or too artificial
-  - Init exp: POC of the hypothesis/insight
+  - Init exp: POC to verify hypothesis/insight and the codebase
+    - Make sure to Explore to get insights about the problem => Refine the problem statement
     - Debug: (i) code-level debug to identify bugs, (ii) idea or assumption-level debug to identify the flaw in your claim
     - [Good reference](https://ofirnachum.github.io/posts/baselines-and-oracles/)
     - Make sure that agents/models are fully tuned!!
 Also, try extreme hyperparams, eg., lr=0.1 or gamma=0.0 etc to robustify the results!